frrossms/azure-rest-api-specs/specification/cosmos-db/resource-manager/readme.md

     from: notebook.json
     reason: The name of the provider is Microsoft.DocumentDB
   - suppress: PathResourceProviderNamePascalCase
+    from: nova.json
+    reason: The name of the provider is Microsoft.DocumentDB
+  - suppress: PathResourceProviderNamePascalCase
     from: privateEndpointConnection.json
     reason: The name of the provider is Microsoft.DocumentDB
   - suppress: PathResourceProviderNamePascalCase